 Three conclusions can be drawn about the phenomenon of smelly urine after eating asparagus:

 - Some people have the ability to smell “asparagus urine” while others do not.
 This specific anosmia, or inability to smell a certain odor, is associated with a single nucleotide polymorphism (SNP) near the olfactory receptor gene OR2M7, a protein-coding gene.

-- Some people are incapable in producing the compounds that are believed to cause the “asparagus pee” smell in detectable quantities.
-Therefore, such people’s urine does not smell.
+- Some people are incapable of producing the compounds that are believed to cause the “asparagus pee” smell in detectable quantities.
+Therefore, the urine of these individuals will not have a distinct odor.

-- The ability to produce the smelly asparagus metabolites is not tightly related to the ability to smell them.
+- The ability to produce odorous asparagus metabolites is not tightly related to the ability to smell them.

-Asparagus is high in sulfur and contains asparagusic acid and its derivatives, which are unique to this vegetable.
-Although the acid itself does not smell, after eating it, enzymes in the body break the acid down into certain compounds to produce ammonia and sulphur-containing products, which includes thiols and S-methyl thioesters, which are the compounds that provide a characteristic smell to urine.
-A few organic compounds that evaporate rapidly in urine (volatile compounds) are the cause for the asparagus-breakdown smell.
-These are as follows:
+Asparagus is high in sulfur and contains both asparagusic acid and its derivatives, which are unique to this vegetable.
+Although the acid itself does not smell, after eating it, enzymes in the body break the acid down into certain compounds to produce ammonia and sulfur-containing products.
+These sulfur compounds include thiols and S-methyl thioesters, which are the compounds that provide a characteristic smell to the urine.

 - Methanethiol—an organosulfur compound with the chemical formula CH3SH.
 This colorless gas gives a distinctive rotten smell.

 - Dimethyl sulfide—an organosulfur compound with the formula (CH₃)₂S and has a characteristic disagreeable odor.